Live initialization

 Once a user clicks a menu item, it becomes current and the menu block emits

-event.
-Being catched, it initializes the map-marks
+current event.
+Being catched, it initializes the map-marks block, which means

-modifier ans the related method runs:
+it gets js_inited modifier ans the related method runs:

 modules.define('map-marks', ['i-bem__dom', 'jquery'], function(provide, BEMDOM, $) {